sansajn/android/readme.md

 This repository contains Android samples for Kotlin and Java (now considered as secondclass citizen in Android ecosystem) languages.

-## kotlin:samples
+# Kotlin

-Kotlin language samples are saved in `kotlin` directory.
+Kotlin language samples are saved in `kotlin` directory and contains following samples

 **GridView** : ukážka použitia `GridView` komponenty.